bezabu/bb-penguin/README.md

 - Penguins Section

   - Below the fold is where the user can find information about penguins.
-The user can learn about different species of penguin and how they live.
+The user can learn about different species of penguin and how they live so that they have context for the next section.

   ![info](assets/images/info-1.webp)

-  - Further down the page the user can learn about the goals of the organisation and what they can do to contribute.
+  - Further down the page the user can learn about the stated goals of the organisation and what they can do to contribute.

   ![info](assets/images/info-2.jfif)

 - Footer

-  - Found at the bottom of the page.
+  - Found at the bottom of the page, the footer has links to the organisation's social media pages that open in a seperate tab.

   ![footer](assets/images/footer-1.jfif)

 - Gallery

   - The gallery will provide the user with pictures of penguins.
 The responsive design ensures that each image will still be easily viewable on a small screen.
   - When the user moves the cursor over an image it will zoom slightly, enabling the user to see it better.
+Most images have been optimised for faster loading times.

   ![gallery](assets/images/gallery.webp)

-- Signup form
+- The sign up form will allow the user to join the organisation by providing their details, contact information and other information.

   - ![sign up](assets/images/signup.webp)